syncfusion-content/blazor-docs/blazor/treegrid/rows.md

 ## Row template

-The **RowTemplate** has an option to customise the look and behavior of the tree grid rows.
+The **RowTemplate** has an option to customize the look and behavior of the tree grid rows.
 The [RowTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid~RowTemplate.html) property accepts either the **template** string or HTML elements.

 {% tabs %}